PascalCorpsman/Research/Content/FPC_and_others/Readme.md

 ```
 > 💡 Without {$PACKRECORDS C}, FreePascal might insert padding differently, leading to mismatches in memory layout when exchanging data with C code.

-Enumeration types are generally straightforward to convert between C and FreePascal, as both compilers typically represent them internally as integers starting from index 0.
-However, in C it is quite common to use enums for array indexing.
-This becomes problematic when developers break the typical sequential numbering and assign custom constants to specific enum values - such as seen in projects like [FPC_Doom](https://github.com/PascalCorpsman/FPC_DOOM)
+Enumeration types are relatively easy to port from C to FreePascal.
+The enum itself should be declared as `cint`, and all elements of the original C enum should be converted into constants — as demonstrated in projects like [FPC_Doom](https://github.com/PascalCorpsman/FPC_DOOM).

 Here is a example how to convert this:
 ```c